rom1trt/NLP1/n-grams/README.md

 - Implementing Laplace smoothing to handle unseen n-grams effectively.

 # Pistes d’améliorations
-- Incorporating more sophisticated language models like LSTM or Transformer.
 - Experimenting with different smoothing techniques to handle unseen n-grams more effectively.
 - Exploring techniques to capture long-range dependencies in the text data more accurately.